leo-project/leofs/docs/admin/settings/leo_gateway.md

 ## Prior Knowledge

 LeoGateway is a multi-protocols storage proxy, which supports REST-API over HTTP, Amazon S3-API[^1] and NFS v3[^2].
-LeoGateway provides the object cache feature to efficiently and effectively handle requests and to keep the high performance of your storage system.
+LeoGateway provides the object cache feature to handle requests efficiently and to keep the high performance of your storage system.

 ### Other Configurations

-If you want to customize settings like where to place leo_gateway.conf, what user starting a leo_gateway process and so on, Please refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.
+If you want to customize settings like where to place `leo_gateway.conf`, what user is starting a LeoGateway process and so on, refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.

 ## Configuration